xahmol/VDCScreenEditor2/README.md

 ## Introduction
 ([Back to contents](#contents))

-VDC Screen Editor is an editor to create text based screens for the Commodore 128 VDC 80 column mode.
+VDC Screen Editor v2 is an editor to create text based screens for the Commodore 128 VDC 80 column mode.
 It fully supports using user defined character sets and allows the use of two 256 character character sets at the same time.

 Main features of the program:
-- Support for screen maps larger than 80x25 characters.
-Screens can be up to 30 KiB (30.720 bytes), all sizes fitting in that memory with width of 80 at minimum and heigth of 25 at minimum are supported.
+- Support for screen maps larger than the screensize of the present screenmode.
+Screens can be up to 30 KiB (30.720 bytes), all sizes fitting in that memory are supported.
 NB: As both the character data as the attribute data needs to be stored, a screen takes width times height times 2 bytes in storage.
 So 30k would fit up to 7 standard 80x25 screens to be distributed over width and height, so e.g. 2 screens wide and 3 screens high (160x75 characters).
+- Support multiple screenmodes, including a 80x50 mode ideal for PETSCII art.
+Note that the largest screenmodes of 80x70 PAL or 80x60 NTSC need 64 KB VDC RAM and a monitor supporting it.
+- Integrated file browser.
 - Supports resizing canvas size, clear or fill the canvas
 - Support for loading two user defined charsets (standard charset and alternate charset, should be standard 'C64' charsets of 256 characters of 8 bits width and 8 bits height).
 - Includes a simple character editor to change characters on the fly and directly see the result in your designed screen (for editing a full character set one of the many alternatives for C64 character set editing is suggested).